nspyre-org/nspyre/docs/contributing.rst

      | ```Link to Write the Docs <https://www.writethedocs.org/>`_``.

    .. _Cross-referencing arbitrary locations:
-   * To support cross-referencing to arbitrary locations in any document, the standard **reST** labels are used.
-For this to work, label names must be unique throughout the entire documentation.
+   * To support cross-referencing to arbitrary locations in any document, the standard **reST** labels are used. *References point to labels.* For this to work, label names must be unique throughout the entire documentation.
 There are two ways in which you can refer to labels:

      - If you place a label directly before a section title, you can reference to it with :ref:`label-name`.
 For example: